 - Stage I – Casual Dating

 The 8 Cs of Relationships

 I’ve actually started writing a book about these characteristics and the working title is: The 8 Cs of Relationships.
 If you want more information about when the book will be available please fill out this request form.

 The most important relationship is the one with Self – all others are a reflection of that one relationship.

-I once heard a personal growth facilitator give an example of relationships by bringing a woman and three men up to the front of the room and got the woman to stand beside one of the men.
+I once heard a personal growth facilitator give an example of relationships by bringing a woman and three men up to the front of the room and having a woman standing beside one of the men.
 Then the facilitator spoke about how the woman wasn’t happy with that one and asked her to move on and stand beside the second man. . . and again, the facilitator talked about how the woman was now bored, or some other way unhappy and asked her to move on again and stand beside the third man.

 This little exercise demonstrated that there was only ONE Common Denominator in all those relationships – the woman. . .